-The changes in the Finger geometry settings are saved to the gripper and not to the installation file.
+The changes in the Finger Geometry settings will be saved in the gripper and not in the installation file.
 Therefore, if the gripper is moved to another robot, the settings will remain the same.
-However, if another gripper is used in the same robot, the settings might need to be reset again.
+However, if another gripper is used in the same robot the settings might need to be reset again.